 During each CfPs the JTS-IB with the support of BOs shall organise relevant information sessions throughout the Programme area to disseminate the information on the ongoing CfPs and to provide potential applicants with relevant support on the preparation of project applications.
 All relevant information, including answers to applicant enquiries, shall be published on the Programme website.
+All details regarding applications submission requirements applicable for the CfPs shall be stipulated in the Guidelines for Applicants updated for each call.
+As a rule the minimum period between the date of publication of the CfPs and the deadline for receipt of proposals should be 90 days (subject to JMC decision).

-19 Also restricted Calls for Proposals (i.e. open for applicants shortlisted on the basis of submitted concept notes) may be launched - subject to JMC decision.
+9 Also restricted Calls for Proposals (i.e. open for applicants shortlisted on the basis of submitted concept notes) may be launched - subject to JMC decision.